-The Dual Output Fast Read command is followed by 3-byte address (A23-A0) and a dummy byte, and each bit is latched in on the rising edge of SCLK, then the memory contents are shifted out 2-bit per clock cycle from SI and SO.
-The command sequence is shown in followed Figure 9.
+The Dual Output Fast Read command is followed by 3-byte address (A23-A0) or a 4-byte address (A31-A0) and a dummy byte, and each bit is latched in on the rising edge of SCLK, then the memory contents are shifted out 2-bit per clock cycle from SI and SO.
+The command sequence is shown in followed Figure11.
 The first byte addressed can be at any location.
 The address is automatically incremented to the next higher address after each byte of data is shifted out.
+The default read mode is 3-byte address mode, and the lower 128Mbit can be read with a single Dual Output Fast Read (3BH) command.
+By entering 4-byte address mode, or to set EN4B (S11) bit to 1, the higher 128Mbit can be read with a single Dual Output Fast Read (3BH) command.